Wabash Township, Darke County, Ohio: Geography

 The village of North Star is located in central Wabash Township.

 Name and history

 Wabash Township was established in 1841, and most likely was named after the Wabash River.
 It is the only Wabash Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Mike Stephan, Ed Brand, and Larry Bubeck, and the clerk is Carolyn Wilker.